Skip to content

 N = 8

-We would like to know which spin configurations, the Hilbert space is made up of.
-To do so, we can iterate over the Hilbert space and print out the spin configurations.
+We would like to know which spin configurations the Hilbert space is made up of.
+To do so, we can iterate over the Hilbert space and print out the configurations and the total Hilbert space dimension.

 Log("{}", to_string(spins));